alexmherrmann/call-buddy/README.md

 ENVIRONMENT
-       The  environment  in  which  call-buddy is invoked in is loaded into an internal 'Vars' environment.
-These variables can  be  accessed  in  the HTTP request headers and body using the '{{Vars.NAME}}' syntax.
+       The  environment  in  which  call-buddy is invoked in is loaded into an internal 'Var' environment.
+These variables can  be  accessed  in  the HTTP request headers and body using the '{{Var.NAME}}' syntax.

 SEE ALSO
        tcb(1), curl(1), wget(1)